 Does this subject contribute to an ATAR?
 Yes (General Subject)

 How many credits does this subject contribute towards QCE?
-4 credits in year 11 and 12
+4

 What is Film, Television and New Media?